 The next issue went further down that road, with the logo replaced by type in the font Cooper Black, and the cover text in another innocuous font.
 The oval frame and soft art style could well have appeared on a gothic romance paperback.
 If this was an attempt at a new direction, it went no further.
 The next issue was back to the previous logo and style.
 Perhaps it was done as an experiment to see if sales figures changed.
 The gothic romance theme did continue for a few more issues, though, and one of them did hit it big:

-This Berni Wrightson cover, illustrating the original short-story version of Swamp Thing, was also in a soft style, created by working on coquille-board, a textured paper, and sensitively colored by Jack Adler, sold very well indeed.
+This Bernie Wrightson cover, illustrating the original short-story version of Swamp Thing, was also in a soft style, created by working in gray washes.
+That art, given a special halftone screen to add texture, and sensitively colored by Jack Adler, sold very well indeed.
 Well enough for Swamp Thing to be given his own title not long after, and forever make this the most sought-after issue of HOUSE OF SECRETS.

 And since we’re on the subject, nothing to do with the logo, but here’s the original color guide for that cover by Jack, given to me when he was my boss in the DC Production Department in 1978 or thereabouts.
 Wonderful, isn’t it?
 Jack was the cover colorist of many DC covers in the 1960s to mid 1970s, though he had largely turned that job over to others when I worked for him starting in 1977.
 This is a treasured item in my small art collection.